aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/tasks/working-with-smartmarker-task/_index.md

 Check the response body for an `Error` object that includes a `Code` and a descriptive `Message`.

 Using an SDK is the best way to speed up the development.
 An SDK takes care of low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the [GitHub repository](https://github.com/aspose-cells-cloud){:rel="noopener noreferrer"} for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: